 bridge-opening-st-petersburg

 You have two options.
 Either you watch the bridge opening from one of the boats on the river or from the riverside.
-It’s definitely something cool to do in St. Petersburg.
+It’s something cool to do in St. Petersburg.

 4. Play old Russian games at the Soviet Games Museum